What is the application fee?

 How many people are applying?
 And how many will get in?

 Due to those graduating and aging out, we will be looking to fill about 35 positions for the 2018/19 season.
 The Audition Committee will also identify qualified subs from the audition.
-There will be a sub list audition date scheduled later in the season.
+If needed, there will be a sub list audition date scheduled later in the season.

 How and when will I hear from you about the results?